 L.L.
 Bean might be best known for its comfortable clothing and outdoor products, but it also excels at bedding, specifically classics like flannel and down comforters.
 You'll definitely want to check out the selection of cozy blankets, throws, and quilts, particularly if you're someone who believes that you can never have too many layers.

-If you're looking for patterned designs, you’ll find that plaid, florals, and stripes make up the lion’s share of bedding options, though there are plenty of solids around, too.
+If you're looking for patterned designs, you’ll find that plaid, florals, and stripes make up the lion’s share of bedding options, though there are plenty of solids, too.
 Their budget-friendly and durable offerings will make your home feel like a cozy cabin in the woods, and are guaranteed to last you a long time.

 West Elm is known for gorgeous home décor and mid-century modern furniture, but its bedding selection is certainly not to be missed.
-Their offerings include a suite of modern yet cozy and comfy sheets and duvet covers that are ideal if you want to upgrade your bedroom in style.
+Their offerings include a suite of modern yet cozy sheets and duvet covers that are ideal if you want to upgrade your bedroom in style.

 West Elm's offerings are mainly neutral or pastel in tone while textures vary greatly—regardless of what you choose, however, it's all very sophisticated and refined.
-In addition to their selection of blankets, pillowcases, and sheets, consider checking out their stunning selection of throw pillows to pull the whole look together.
+In addition to their selection of blankets, pillowcases, and sheets, consider checking out their wide selection of throw pillows to pull the whole look together.

-From sheets to duvet covers to throws, RiLEY really does have it all.
+From sheets to duvet covers to throws, Riley really does have it all.
 You'll find percale, sateen, linen, and flannel sheets made at fourth-generation-run mills in Portugal, as well as high quality down and down alternative bedding, kids' bedding, and even dog beds.
 Though their pieces are a bit of an investment, many items are offered in bundles so you can save a bit.

 Crane & Canopy